CodelyTV/php-ddd-example/README.md

 ## Contributing
 There are some things missing (all api related stuff, documentation...), feel free to add this if you want!
 If you want some guidelines feel free to contact us :)

+## Extra
+This code was show in the [From framework coupled code to #microservices through #DDD](http://codely.tv/screencasts/codigo-acoplado-framework-microservicios-ddd) talk.